Before hitting the road, Coloradans need to ensure that they and their vehicles are prepared should inclement weather strike.

-A well equipped vehicle has adequate tires, tire chains, tow rope, sand or cat litter for traction, shovel, tool kit, windshield scraper and brush, battery cables, first aid kit, flashlight, extra batteries, blankets and/or sleeping bags, extra clothing, candles, water-proof matches, high calorie packaged food for quick energy and an empty can to melt snow for drinking.
+A well-equipped vehicle has adequate tires, tire chains, tow rope, sand or cat litter for traction, shovel, tool kit, windshield scraper and brush, battery cables, first aid kit, flashlight, extra batteries, blankets and/or sleeping bags, extra clothing, candles, waterproof matches, jug of water, high calorie packaged food for quick energy, and an empty can to melt snow for drinking.

-The best way to prevent treacherous winter travel is to avoid it.
-This can be done by staying informed about the current weather and road conditions as well as the latest weather forecasts.
-Information on road conditions in Colorado is available on the web at www.cotrip.org or by dialing toll free 1-877-315-7623.
-When calling from anywhere in Colorado dialing 511 will also access the Colorado road reports.
-In addition, a new and free smartphone application, CDOT Mobile, provides road conditions for the I-70 mountain corridor and will eventually include other roads in Colorado.
-Road conditions for neighboring states can also be obtained on a link from www.cotrip.org.
+And during winter weather events, the best way to prevent treacherous winter travel is to avoid it.
+This can be done by staying informed about current weather and road conditions as well as the latest weather forecasts.
+Information on road conditions in Colorado is available on the web at www.cotrip.org or from the toll free number 1-877-315-7623.
+When calling from anywhere in Colorado, dialing 511 will also access the Colorado road reports.
+Additionally, a free smartphone application, CDOT Mobile, is available.

-If you should become stranded during a winter storm stay with your vehicle and do not panic.
-If accompanied by others take turns sleeping.
-Run the motor every hour for about ten minutes to maintain warmth but keep windows open a little to prevent the buildup of carbon monoxide.
+If you should become stranded during a winter storm, stay with your vehicle and do not panic.
+If accompanied by others, take turns sleeping.
+Run the motor every hour for about ten minutes to maintain warmth, but keep windows open a little to prevent the buildup of carbon monoxide.
 Make sure the exhaust pipe is not blocked.
-Keep the car visible with brightly colored cloths tied to the side view mirrors, door handles or external antenna.
+Keep the car visible with brightly colored cloths tied to the side view mirrors, door handles, or external antenna.
+At night, turn on the dome light when running the engine.
 Exercise periodically by vigorously moving arms, legs, toes and fingers.

-In the mountains avalanches become a possibility in the winter especially below steep slopes.
-Avalanches occasionally come down across roads with little or no warning.
-However, avalanche control work is performed on many avalanche prone roads in Colorado making the roads safer to travel.
-Caution is advised when traveling along avalanche prone roads, especially during and shortly after a heavy snowstorm or during periods of rapid snowmelt.
+In the mountains, avalanches become a possibility in the winter, especially below steep slopes.
+Avalanches occasionally come down across roads, with little or no warning.
+However, avalanche control work is performed on many avalanche prone roads in Colorado, making the roads safer to travel.
+Caution is advised when traveling along avalanche prone roads, especially during and shortly after a heavy snowstorm, as well as during periods of rapid snowmelt.

-Very strong downslope winds occur at times mainly along the Front Range of Colorado.
+Very strong downslope winds occur at times mainly along the front range of Colorado.
 These Chinook and Bora winds can have gusts exceeding 100 mph.
-Persons traveling in light weight or high profile vehicles should avoid travel during these strong wind events especially on north-south oriented roads.
+Persons planning travel in lightweight or high-profile vehicles should avoid travel during these strong wind events especially on north-south oriented roads.